stac-extensions/card4l/sar/README.md

 1.6.1 / 1.7.1: `SourceDataRepository` and `RepositoryURL` are covered by STAC link structures.
 All CARD4L compliant STAC Catalog are **required** to make intensive use of STAC link relation types such as `root`, `parent`, `child`, `item` and `collection`.

+1.6.6 / 1.7.1 / 4.1: STAC only mandates to use `processing:lineage` to describe processing chains, but you may also include or link to a more machine-readable processing chain description such as a Dask graph, an openEO process or a SNAP graph.
+It is recommended to use the field name `card4l:processing_chain`.

 1.6.9: `SideLobeLevel`, `IntegratedSideLobeRatio`, `CrossCorrelationWidth`, `CrossCorelationPeakLoc` are *recommended* to be included in the resource linked to with the relation type [`performance-indicators`](#stac-item-links).